bioball/ParkSwap/README.md

 ParkSwap
 ========

-Give a ride, get a spot!
+**Give a ride, get a spot!** In any busy city, there are people spending too much time driving around looking for a parking spot.
+At the same time, there are people who walk too far to get to their car.
+This app aims to connect these people, so the parkers can give people rides back to their car, and take their parking spot afterwards.
+We hope that those who get rides will also bring the parker back to the original location.

 This is a work in progress, currently being built as a student project at [Hack Reactor](http://www.hackreactor.com).
 Team members are [Dan Chao](http://www.github.com/bioball), [Joseph Toney](http://www.github.com/chip2int) and [Yong-Soo Chung](http://www.github.com/yongsoo).

 Usage
 -----

-In any busy city, there are people spending too much time driving around looking for a parking spot.
-At the same time, there are people who walk too far to get to their car.
-This app aims to connect these people, so the parkers can give people rides back to their car, and take their parking spot afterwards.
-We hope that those who get rides will also bring the parker back to the original location.

 ###If you are parking###
 Select "I want a spot", and wait for the list to populate with people with parking spots.
 The list will show you the parking spot address, distance from you, and the rider's current address.